Everyone talks about having healthy relationships and what you need to do to have them.

 #2 DO NOT Overwhelm Your Partner

-I know you love him so much and you want to be with him all the time but staying around your partner all the time may seem a bit clingy and suffocating.
+I know you love him so much and you want to be with him but staying around your partner all the time may seem a bit clingy and suffocating.

 If you really love him, you need to cut him some slacks.
 Let him loose!
 Don’t put a chain on his neck like some dog!